 How to Make Saltine Cracker Toffee

 - Line pan with crackers.
 Cover a 9×13″ jelly roll pan with aluminum foil and spray with cooking spray.
-Then fully line the pan with saltine crackers.
+Then fully line the baking sheet with saltine crackers ensuring there are no spaces between crackers.

 - Cook caramel mixture.
-Cook butter in a pot over low heat until slightly melted.
+Cook butter in a saucepan over low heat until slightly melted.
 Then add in brown sugar and stir until butter is completely melted.
 Turn heat to medium and bring mixture to a boil for about 3 minutes, or until it thickens and has turned an amber caramel color.
-Remember to stir constantly.
+Stir constantly.

 - Pour caramel over crackers.
 Remove pan from heat after 3 minutes and pour the caramel over the saltines.
 Then spread it out evenly with a knife.